Senior Stimulus Program: What Help Is Available for Older Adults

 What To Do Next

 While the benefits provided under the CARES Act have expired, President Biden’s American Rescue Plan is still available.
-Although no new stimulus checks have been issued in the last two years, you may still receive tax rebate payments from your state if you qualify.
+Although no new federal stimulus checks have been issued in the past two years, you may still qualify for state tax rebate payments.

-Virginia, Arizona, and Alabama are providing one-time tax rebates in 2023.
-Other states recently concluded issuing tax rebates.
-For example, Minnesota sent out a $260 rebate for eligible taxpayers in August and September.
+In 2023, Virginia, Arizona, and Alabama provided one-time tax rebates.
+Other states recently concluded issuing rebates.
+For example, Minnesota sent out a $260 rebate to eligible taxpayers in August and September 2023.